 My review is simply this: if you love cookware like I love cookware, these pots will be right up your alley.
 The thing is freaking gorgeous, I couldn’t stop admiring it on my countertop and I didn’t actually want to use it.
 But I can’t exactly give you a true review without using it, so I broke down and put it to the test.
 As one might expect from good cookware, it conducted heat quickly and evenly.
 And being enameled, it cleaned up like a dream.
 So yeah, I would happily recommend this Cast Iron Cookware line.

 There are plenty of things you can cook in such a pot, but given that it’s about a bajillion degrees out, I decided to make soup.
 Not any old soup, but a delicious, chilled soup that is a summertime favourite in my house.
 The cooking time in minimal, so there is no need to heat up your whole house in making this.
 And it’s insanely easy to make.
 I have to say, I love recipes where the flavour payoff is huge and the effort expended is minimal.
 This is one of those recipes.

-Chilled Zucchini Soup and a Martha Stewart Review
+Chilled Zucchini Soup

 - 1 or 2 medium zucchini